 - Disciplining students remains the responsibility of teachers and carers accompanying the group.

 - Please let us know before your visit if any of your students have special needs or learning difficulties so we can plan to accommodate their needs during the visit.

 Fax 02 8239 2322

-Term two is fully booked; term three has very limited availability and term four is filling fast.
+Term three is fully booked and term four has limited availability.
 Please call 02 8239 2311 to enquire.

 Alternatively, you may wish to consider our education programs at these nearby sites, which are also located in the Sydney CBD: